kurtosis-tech/autogpt-package/README.md

 kurtosis run github.com/kurtosis-tech/autogpt-package --enclave autogpt '{"OPENAI_API_KEY": "<YOUR_API_KEY_HERE>", "env": {"RESTRICT_TO_WORKSPACE": "False"}}'
 ```

 Note - This package spins up AutoGPT using the `Redis` backend.
-Other backends apart from `local` aren't supported yet.
 To use the local backend instead set `MEMORY_BACKEND` to `local` in `args.env`.
-The `Redis` server will still be spun up but won't be used.
+For `pinecone` and `milvus` you will need to get API keys for it and pass it. `Weaviate` isn't supported yet.
+For any other backend apart from `redis`; the `Redis` server will still be spun up but won't be used.

 ## Feedback or Questions?